saltstack/salt-enhancement-proposals/0005-retire-py2-support.md

 # Design
 [design]: #detailed-design

-Python 2 will be deprecated from SaltStack no earlier than the Sodium release (tentative release date is Feb 2020), that is either the Sodium release or a later release.
-Keeping in mind SaltStack’s policy of announcing ‘end of support’ at least 2 major releases before the intended changes takes place, Sodium or a later release has been chosen as a suitable deadline for Python 2 deprecation.
+SaltStack will drop Python 2 support no earlier than the Sodium release (tentative release date is Feb 2020), that is either the Sodium release or a later release.
+Keeping in mind SaltStack's policy of announcing 'end of support' at least 2 major releases before the intended changes takes place, Sodium or a later release has been chosen as a suitable deadline to drop Python 2 support.

 **Migration:** After carefully evaluating the list of Python 3 versions supported by different operating systems and by also considering the EOL for